 All you can do, sometimes, is stay on top of what disasters are most likely in the area you are in, and pay particular attention and stay ready when conditions are favorable or ideal for a certain disaster to happen.

-Warning Signs of Disasters and Emergencies
+Warning Signs of Natural Disasters

 The following warning signs and pre-event indicators are grouped in no particular order or preference.
 Some may actually be “cousins”; that is separate warning signs for two closely related disasters.